-The law has strict rules to prevent and punish this kind of behaviour/and if our parklands were recognized to be a public trust, the public could apply these rules to prevent our parklands from being used inappropriately.
+The law has strict rules to prevent and punish this kind of behavior by a trustee, and if our parklands were recognized to be a public trust, the public could apply these rules to prevent our parklands from being used inappropriately.

-Thus in Ontario today we are faced with a situation where our parks either are not trust lands, as the judge in Sandbanks declared, or they are trust lands but the trustee is getting away with so much and the public has so little evidence, that the Sandbanks judge was unable to recognize the public's share in the ownership.
+Thus, in Ontario today, we are faced with a situation where our parks either are not trust lands, as the judge in Sandbanks declared, or they are trust lands but the trustee is getting away with so much and the public has so little evidence, that the Sandbanks judge was unable to recognize the public's share in the ownership.

-Whichever is the case, it is clearly necessary to establish in law that the public has a right to untrammelled parkland, and axright the ability to enforce this right in court against the government and against private enterprise.
+Whichever is the case, it is clearly necessary to establish in law that the public has a right to untrammelled parkland, and the ability to enforce this right in court against the government and against private enterprise.
 One of the best tools for doing this is to declare all parkland a public trust.
-Other tools for park protection are also dealt with in the Tree speech and in the above-mentioned pages of Environment on Trial.
+Other tools for park protection are also dealt with in the brief "Current Ontario Legislation and Trees", and Environment on Trial, available from the Canadian Environmental Law Association.